elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/additional-services/redis.md

 ```

 !!!important
     At the time of this writing, we do not recommend to use a Redis cluster in a multi-tenant fashion.
-Once Redis cluster should have only one purpose.
+One Redis cluster should have only one purpose.

 ## Create a Secret